 DEADLINES FOR E-FORMS AND RECEIVING YOUR RECORD

 - If your program has an early deadline for you to obtain your I-20, that deadline takes priority.
 Confirm this with your department.

-- Otherwise, E-Forms must be submitted and your SEVIS record must be received by USC no later than fifteen days before the start of your program.
-Take note, this is the latest a transfer I-20 can be created.
+- Otherwise, E-Forms must be submitted and your SEVIS record must be received by USC no later than fifteen days (15) before the start of your program.
+Take note, 15 days is the latest a transfer I-20 can be created.
 Ideally, you should complete the process as early as possible to avoid complications.
-Once a program has begun, a transfer I-20 cannot be created.
+After 15 days, a transfer I-20 cannot be created.

 Please also remember your current school’s international office will have its own time-frames for processing requests.
 If you request your SEVIS transfer too late, you run the risk of not meeting the deadlines.

 All newly admitted international students are required to complete Immigration Status Verification (ISV) with the USC Office of International Services (OIS).
 ISV verifies a student’s immigration status to ensure they are eligible to start an academic program at USC.
 Once a student completes ISV successfully, their registration hold (STU50 or STU60) will be removed.
 You must have your Transfer I-20 to complete ISV.
 And you must complete ISV first in order to enroll.

 Therefore, you should plan accordingly so that everything below is completed in a timely manner.
 The first 4 steps below must all be completed by the 15 day deadline.: